shunyeka-spl/waf-automation-aws/README.md

 ## Troubleshooting

 If you encounter any issues or are not receiving data in Timestream, you can use CloudWatch Logs to investigate any processing issues with the solution's Lambda Function.
-The **LogProcessor** Lambda Function generates logs that are stored in Amazon CloudWatch.
+The **LogProcessor** and **HostProcessor**Lambda Function generates logs that are stored in Amazon CloudWatch.
 The log group can be found in the Outputs tab of the CloudFormation Stack.

 ## Contributing